This information will help you get ready for your pulmonary procedure at MSK Monmouth, one of MSK’s regional locations.

 The nurse will place an intravenous (IV) line into one of your veins, usually in your arm or hand.
 At first, you’ll get fluids through the IV.
 It will be used later to give you anesthesia (medication to make you sleep during your procedure).

-You’ll also meet with an anesthesiologist before your procedure.
+You will also meet with an anesthesiologist (A-nes-THEE-zee-AH-loh-jist).
+An anesthesiologist is a specialized healthcare provider who will give you anesthesia during your procedure.
 They will:

 - Review your medical history with you.